 About Me

-How I met and became friends with her is a long story—one I’ll save for later—because the most important thing about our relationship is that we work together on a sustainable coffee project that regrows forests in coffee regions on a mass scale to mitigate climate change.
+How I met and became friends with her is an interesting story — though, one I’ll save for later — because the most important thing about our relationship was that we collaborated on a sustainable coffee project that partners with farmers to regrow forest and mitigate climate change.

-It’s a dream come true to work with my childhood hero, and I wake up every day fueled by great coffee and inspiration from this amazing woman who dedicated her entire life to justice for animals, nature, and people; and who has a keen sense for identifying the good in this world.
+It’s a dream come true to have worked alongside my childhood hero, and I wake up every day fueled by great coffee and inspiration thanks to this amazing woman.
+Dr. Goodall dedicated her entire life to justice for animals, nature, and people — And to ensuring that the vital work she did on this planet would live on in every person she touched.
+Now it’s up to us to pick up her work and continue together.

 More About Me

-I work with scientists, engineers, and coffee farmers on a sustainable coffee project, and aim to spread awareness about the fact that coffee is a leading cause of deforestation in producing regions, making it a significant contributor to climate change.
-In my spare time I make coffee art that relates to my consumers awareness endeavors.
+A strong passion for animals and protecting natural ecosystems has always motivated me, and it’s led me to find ways to connect this with coffee.
+I currently work with scientists, engineers, and coffee farmers on a sustainable coffee project, aiming to spread awareness of the fact that coffee is a leading cause of deforestation in producing regions, making it a significant contributor to climate change.

 After all I’ve seen, if I could make one consumer demand it would be this: I want coffee that doesn’t contribute to any more deforestation!